astronomer/docs/astro/cli/get-started-cli.md

 ## Step 2: Run Airflow locally

-Building your project locally allows you to test your DAGs and confirm that your example Astro project builds correctly before you run it remotely in Astro.
+Running your project locally allows you to test your DAGs before you deploy them to a production environment.
 While this step is not required for deploying and running your code on Astro, Astronomer recommends always using the Astro CLI to test locally before deploying.

 1. To start running your project in a local Airflow environment, run the following command from your project directory: